mont266/FriendsOfRescue/content/posts/2022-01-03-margot-and-robbie.md

 ---
 template: SinglePost
-title: Welcome Margot and Robbie
+title: "- Margot and Robbie -"
 status: Published
 date: 2022-01-03
 featuredImage: https://ucarecdn.com/4e59b357-ffd4-47d0-97f9-107600c22f55/-/crop/526x439/0,98/-/preview/
 excerpt: Margot and Robbie
 categories:
-  - category: Not Yet Available
+  - category: Cats & Kittens
 ---
-> *❤️❤️ FIRST BABIES OF 2022 ❤️❤️*
+> *Our little 8 week old babies are now ready for their new home 🏠*

 ![](https://ucarecdn.com/2edf04b6-1eda-49e4-9ce6-ad3f06072f36/)

-Starting off 2022 with babies in a ditch at the side of a house 💔
+These little ones were found in a ditch beside someone’s house so they were very lucky to be saved 🙏🏼

-There was 1 baby the finder couldn’t get, but we will keep trying.
-For now, this sibling duo is settling in well 🥰
+Margot and Robbie are very sweet happy little kittens and very fond of company, especially each other’s, so they will be rehomed as a PAIR ONLY ✌🏼

-These cuties will be available for rehoming when their medical work is complete ✔️
+They can live with other cats, cat friendly dogs and kids.
+All their medical work has been carried out ✔️

-**Welcome to the family Margot and Robbie ❤️**
+**Please get in touch if you can offer this duo their new start ❤️**